 Inflation will pass through three different stages.
 The three stages of inflation are described below:

 The Pre-Full Employment Stage:

 In the first stage, there occurs a rise in the price level.
 It is less than proportionate to the supply of money’s increase.
 If the supply of money increases by 10%, so there will be an immediate price level rise.
-Hence the production of goods as well as services receives some stimulus.
+Hence the production of goods, as well as services, receives some stimulus.
 Because of this increase in the goods and services output, the price level will fall.
-But if again there is an increase by 10% in the supply of money, there will be a rise in the price level.
-This will encourage good as well as services production in the economy.
-Thus if there occurs continuous increase in the money supply, a stage will be seen when the goods as well as services output may not be increasing in the same proportion in which there is an increase in the supply of money.
+But if again there is an increase of 10% in the supply of money, there will be a rise in the price level.
+This will encourage good as well as services produced in the economy.
+Thus if there occurs continuous increase in the money supply, a stage will be seen when the goods, as well as services output, may not be increasing in the same proportion in which there is an increase in the supply of money.
 The reason is that with production expansion, there is a decline in the supply of the production factors.